-1 1 T Г ı 1 T enable 3-stream segregated waste collection including food/recyclables/ residual by 2026 Policy, support and communi cation 4.12 Reduce residual waste from 397 kg per household in 2017/18 to less than 375 kg by 2025.
+Action category Action ID Action name and description Responsibility Cost to the council <£10K (£) £10-£50K (££) £50K-500K (£££); >500k (££££) Expected emissions/ concentra- tions benefit Magnitude of Low (1), Medium(2) and High (3) Timescale for implementation Outputs, Targets and KPIs Further information Policy, support and communication 4.12 Reduce residual waste from 397 kg per household in 2017/18 to less than 375 kg by 2025.
 By 2025 achieve a 37% household recycling rate and 60% recycling rate of local authority collected commercial waste.
-Environment and Streetscene ££££ 2 2023-25 Residual waste to be less than 375 kg per household by 2025.
-By 2025 achieve a 37% household recycling rate and 60% recycling rate of local authority collected commercial waste.
-See London Borough of Lambeth Municipal Waste Management Strategy 2011 - 2031 available here Policy, support and communi cation 4.13 Review current smoking cessation promotion materials to include links with- and highlight the importance of indoor air quality.
-Public Health £ 1 2023 Review undertaken

-Policy, support and communi 4.14 Create an internal awareness raising Climate Change and Sustainability 1 2023 Promotional materials produced and activities
+Environment and Streetscene 2223 2 2023-25 Residual waste to be less than 375 kg per household by 2025 By 2025 achieve a 37% household recycling rate and 60% recycling rate of local authority collected commercial waste Reducing residual waste will result in less waste being sent for incineration and will therefore have a positive ar quality impact.
+See London Borough of Lambeth Municipal Waste Management Strategy 2011 - 2031 PDF available here Policy, support and communication 4.13 Review current smoking cessation promotion materials to include links with- and highlight the importance of indoor air quality.
+Public Health £ 1 2023 Review undertaken Policy, support and communication 4.14 Create an internal awareness raising campaign for council staff on air quality, aligned to the workplace health objectives.
+Climate Change and Sustainability £ 1 2023 Promotional materials produced and activities undertaken

-cation campaign for council staff on undertaken

-air quality,

-aligned to the

-workplace health

-objectives.